Blackbraid: Formation and Blackbraid I

-2023-present
+Blackbraid II

 Blackbraid announced its first full tour in spring 2023, as part of the Decibel Magazine Tour (presented by Metal Blade Records) and in support of Dark Funeral, Cattle Decapitation, and 200 Stab Wounds.
 It also announced festival appearances at Hellfest 2023 and Copenhell 2023.

 Krieger has stated that a second album would be forthcoming in 2023, which would be "an expansion of the sound [he] developed in the first album" and into which he plans to incorporate more native instrumentation.
+In April 2023, it was announced the band's second album, Blackbraid II, would be released on July 7.Blackbraid II was released on July 7, and received further acclaim, with many critics considering it to be an improvement over its predecessor.